Jael-G/moletrace/README.md

 - #### PAYLOADS GENERATOR

-Generetate payloads in the selected language to be executed in target systems (Only Python and Shell for now)
+Generate payloads in the selected language to be executed in target systems (Only Python and Shell for now)

 <img src="https://raw.githubusercontent.com/Jael-G/moletrace/master/examples/payloads_page_example.png" alt="Picture of Payloads Page">

 - #### LOCATIONS MAP

 Interactive map that allows to see where the locations precisely are.
-The cordinates in the maks pop-up have a hyperlink to the Google Maps page.
+The coordinates in the marks pop-up have a hyperlink to the Google Maps page.

 <img src="https://raw.githubusercontent.com/Jael-G/moletrace/master/examples/location_page_example.png" alt="Picture of Payloads Page">